WW1 Roots for Hero Horses

 How to be involved!

 From 3rd September 2018, we are inviting schools to get involved in this important environmental project, by asking pupils to write a story, or make a collage, which depicts the life of a horse in WW1.
-The best 30 stories will form part of a special commemorative book, signed by a celebrity, and awarded to the winners on our WW1 Roots for Hero Horses Gala day in June 2019.
-Each school that returns their chosen six stories, along with a fundraising donation, will be associated with 30 hedgerow trees and the Centenary Avenue.
-Their name will also be on the fence line, in the form of a plaque and a lucky horse shoe, to show their involvement.
-One winner will receive a free visit for their class to Sussex Horse Rescue Trust (maximum 35 children).
+The best 30 stories/collage will form part of a special commemorative book, signed by a celebrity, and awarded to the winners on our WW1 Roots for Hero Horses Gala day in June 2019.
+Each school that returns their chosen story/collage, along with a fundraising donation, will be associated with trees in the Centenary Avenue.
+Their name will also be on the fence line, in the form of a plaque or a lucky horse shoe, to show their involvement.
+One school will receive a free visit for their class to Sussex Horse Rescue Trust (maximum 35 children).
 The lucky winner and their classmates will enjoy an educational workshop about horses and donkeys in WW1 through to the present day, set in the beautiful grounds of Hempstead Farm, Uckfield.
-They will also receive sponsorship of a chosen horse, pony or donkey, as will all runners up.
+Each class will also receive sponsorship of a chosen horse, pony or donkey, as will all runners up.

 All we ask is that every school, wishing to take part, commits to raising funds for the daily care of our equines.
 It costs £10 a day to care for each animal so we encourage you to run this as a whole school project, to help raise as much money as possible.
 Our lead schools are aiming to raise £1,000 each.
 Use your imaginations because our biggest fundraisers may appear in the press!